 3. Practising writing demystifies the art of writing

 Of course, practising is hard.
 And it’s not the kind of thing you can just do without guidance.
 That’s where we come in.
-If you or your child wants more guidance on how to practise their writing, feel free to email us at firstname.lastname@example.org or call us on 1800 668 177 to book a free assessment.
-Alternatively, you can book online by clicking here.
+If you or your child wants more guidance on how to practise their writing, click the link below to book a FREE assessment.